 Pros: Minoxidil ( Rogaine, Ronoxidil) can stop hairs from getting thinner.
 It also can help some women regrow hair on the top of their head, says Paradi Mirmirani, MD.
 She's a dermatologist with the Permanente Medical Group in Vallejo, Calif..
 “Very good studies show that it’s effective and gets the hair root or follicle to become larger.”

-Minoxidil is considered safe for most women, and you can buy it without a prescription.
+Minoxidil 5% is considered safe for most women, and you can buy it without a prescription.
 It's the only hair loss treatment for women approved by the FDA.
-You put it on your scalp two times each day.
+You put it on your scalp once daily.
 A 3-month supply is about $50.

 Cons: It doesn’t work for everybody.
 “About half of the people who use it do well and see new hair growth,” says Mirmirani.
 “Another 40% or so hold steady, not growing new hair but not losing more either.
 And about 10% find that it doesn’t help at all.”